 Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments 44 (34) The number of non-compliant port calls should be determined by verifiers in accordance with a set of clear and objective criteria taking into account all the relevant information, including time of stay, the amount of each type and energy consumed, and the application of any excluding conditions, for each port call in the Union.
 This information should be made available by the companies to the verifiers for the purpose of determining compliance.
-(34) The number of non-compliant port calls should be determined by verifiers in accordance with a set of clear and objective criteria taking into account all the-relevant information, including time of stay, the amount of each type and energy consumed, and the application of any excluding conditions, for each port call in the Union.
+(34) The number of non-compliant port calls should be determined by verifiers in accordance with a set of clear and objective criteria taking into account all the relevant information, including time of stay, the amount of each type and energy consumed, and the application of any excluding conditions, for each port call in the Union.
 This That information should be made available by the companies to the verifiers for the purpose of determining compliance.
-Recital 3 35 45 (35) Without prejudice to the possibility of complying through the flexibility and pooling provisions, the ships that do not meet the limits on the yearly average greenhouse gas intensity of the energy used on-board shall be subject to a penalty that has dissuasive effect.
-The penalty should be proportionate to the extent of the non-compliance and remove any economic advantage of non-compliance, thus preserving a level playing field in the sector.
-It should be based on the amount and cost of (35) Without prejudice to the possibility of complying through the flexibility and pooling provisions, the ships that do not meet the limits on the yearly average greenhouse gasGHG intensity of the energy used onboard shallshould be subject to a remedial penalty that has dissuasive effect.
-The penalty should be proportionate, isproportionate to the extent of the non-compliance and
+(34) The number of non-compliant port calls should be determined by verifiers in accordance with a set of clear and objective criteria taking into account all the relevant information, including time of stay, the amount of each type and energy consumed, and the application of any excluding conditions, for each port call in the Union.
+This That information should be made available by the companies to the verifiers for the purpose of determining compliance.
+Recital 3 5 45 (35) Without prejudice to the possibility of complying through the flexibility and pooling provisions, the ships that do not meet the limits on the yearly average greenhouse gas intensity of the energy used on-board shall be subject to a penalty that has dissuasive effect.
+The penalty should be proportionate to the extent of the non-compliance and (35) Without prejudice to the possibility of complying through the flexibility and pooling provisions, the ships that do not meet the limits on the yearly average greenhouse gasGHG intensity of the energy used on- board shallshould be subject to a remedial penalty that has (35) Without prejudice to the possibility of complying through the flexibility and pooling provisions, the ships that do not meet the limits on the yearly average greenhouse gas GHG intensity of the energy used on-